 Releasing album ‘Bring Out The Sound’ in early 2018, Britain’s original live hip hop band The Herbaliser have been touring across Europe non-stop since, finding fans wherever they’ve touched down.
 Now BBE Music revisits the project with three brand new…

 Black t-shirt “The Herbaliser“.
 Our T-shirts are produced in limited quantities and professionally screen-printed by hand.
-We print with Plastisol inks for a long lasting finish and only use Gildan Ultra Premium Heavyweight t-shirts, which are the industry standard for…
+We print with Plastisol inks for a long lasting finish.
+Our shirts are manufactured by Continental, a brand that started in the street markets…